Time-multiplexed layer reuse for physical neural networks: Implementation details of TIDAL-Net

-Consequently, ReLaX-Net can be viewed as an extended and more physically feasible variant of repeated DNN architectures.
-In this paper, we focussed on the simplest versions of a ReLaX-Net structure, with a periodic repetition structure.
-In principle, there is no need to choose this particular order, and aperiodic structures could also be used - which would not be possible by merely repeating a small multi-layer DNN several times.
+Consequently, TIDAL-Net can be viewed as an extended and more physically feasible variant of repeated DNN architectures.
+In this paper, we focused on the simplest versions of a TIDAL-Net structure, with a periodic repetition structure.
+In principle, there is no need to choose this particular order, and aperiodic structures could also be used, which would not be possible by merely repeating a small multi-layer DNN several times.